 While direct to consumer sales can’t offset the loss of large wholesale accounts, it can –- and is –– helping ranchers, growers and producers keep money flowing while they wait for bailout money, loans, and possible grants to come in.

+Now, nearly eight months later, the pandemic still is causing disruptions in our food supply.
 I wanted to expand upon my shopping piece for finding food locally to call attention to farms and ranches that grow food in and around the Seattle area (most of which are in the Snohomish and Snoqualmie valleys).
 If you live in the Seattle area and want to source produce locally, here are some of my favorites:

 - Carleton Farms: They operate a seasonal market that offers meat, baked goods and berries.